-There are board games that are designed to unite players, and then there are board games that always lead to fights.
+The makers of board games claim that they make games to bring friends and family together, but we all know the truth: life is competition and board games destroy relationships.
 Why would you play games that will ruin your friendships?
 Because sometimes winning just feels so good.

 We all love a good board game night with family or friends.
 There's nothing better than bringing together a group of people you love and trust only to epically betray them all.
 We've all been there - you're sitting around the living room, having a great time playing your favorite game with your friends... and before the night is through, you are plotting revenge on your old college roommate who Sorry'd you just before you got in the safe zone.
 Things get heated, people get competitive, trust is lost, and relationships get destroyed – all in the name of "harmless fun."

+This is a newer game that has taken the world by storm in the last six years or so.
 In the world of Catan, your ships have reached the coast of an uncharted island but you aren't the only discoverer.
-Your friends (who are your enemies now, obviously) have also landed there, and the race to claim the island is a cutthroat one.
+Your friends (who are your enemies now, obviously, you hate them) have also landed there, and the race to claim the island is a cutthroat one.
+Everyone is competing for resources, necessary alliances are formed and then just as necessarily dissolved and no one leaves the game smiling.
 The real challenge of the game is settling the island without totally flipping out on that friend who is blocking your access to all the damn sheep.
 But if you can make it to those 10 Victory Points without killing anyone?
 Bragging never felt so good.

 You might not be invited back to game night, but the bragging rights will keep you warm during the lonely evenings that will inevitably follow.